ory/docs/docs/hydra/sdk/01_overview.md

 The Ory Hydra SDK allows for integration with a self-hosted [Ory Hydra OAuth2 Server](https://github.com/ory/hydra).

-Before using the SDK, it is recommended to consult the [Ory REST API](../reference/api) documentation, which includes code samples and examples for various programming languages.
+Before using the SDK, consult the Ory Hydra [REST](../reference/api.mdx) API documentation, which includes code samples and examples for various programming languages.

----
+## Download the SDK

 Ory publishes SDKs for popular languages in their respective package repositories: